Dislaenvy/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
-How can you tell?
+How can you telln?

+Function personalDice and Return fuction because there is 2 function combined.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+No it change the numer.

 c.
 What is the lexical scope of `newRoll`?

+That is inside another fuction.

 ### Task 3 - Stretch Goals